hphelion/documentation/cloudos/install.admin-node-prerequisites.md

 ## Prerequisite Troubleshooting

 If any of the prerequisite steps fail to complete, an error message displays.
-If this happens, see [Problem Admin Node Internet
-Access Prerequisites fail to complete](/cloudos/troubleshooting/) in the Troubleshooting topic.
+If this happens, see [Admin Node Internet Access Prerequisites fail to complete](/cloudos/troubleshooting/) in the Troubleshooting topic.

 ## Next Step